taniokah/AITOK/README.md

 The analysis code is released under the MIT License (see `LICENSE`).

 ### Data
-The dataset and generated results are released under the CC BY 4.0 License (see `LICENSE-data`).
+The dataset and results are released under the Creative Commons Attribution 4.0 International License (CC BY 4.0) (see `LICENSE-data`).